harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/ci-jira-int-plugin.md

 ## Run your pipeline

-After adding the **Plugin** step(s), save and run the pipeline.
+After adding the **Plugin** step, save and run the pipeline.
 If you set `LOG_LEVEL: debug`, you can see the Jira response in the build logs.

-After the build runs, you can see updates to **Build** and **Deployment** information on the Jira issue that triggered the build.
-If you drill down into these details, you can find links to the build in Harness.
+After the build runs, you can see updates to **Build** and **Deployment** fields on the Jira issue associated with the build.
+If you drill down into these fields, you can find links to the build in Harness.

 <!-- ![](./static/ci-jira-int-ticket-details.png) -->

 <docimage path={require('./static/ci-jira-int-ticket-details.png')} />

 <details>
-<summary>How does Harness determine which Jira issues and fields to update?</summary>
+<summary>How does Harness determine which Jira issue and field to update?</summary>

 The presence of the `ENVIRONMENT_NAME` setting in the **Plugin** step determines whether Harness updates the **Deployment** or **Build** field in Jira.
 If `ENVIRONMENT_NAME` is included, Harness updates the **Deployment** field.
 If `ENVIRONMENT_NAME` is excluded, Harness updates the **Build** field.

-When a pipeline runs, Harness scans for Jira issue numbers, such as `[JIRA-1234]`, in the title of the PR or the latest commit message associated with the build.
+When the pipeline runs, Harness scans for a Jira issue number, such as `[JIRA-1234]`, in the title of the PR or the latest commit message associated with the build.

 </details>